‘Left 4 Dead’ characters head to ‘Zombie Army 4’

-Zombie Army 4 has just launched a new DLC pack that includes new playable characters, Bill, Francis, Louis and Zoey from the smash-hit zombie shooter, Left 4 Dead.
+Zombie Army 4 has just launched a new DLC pack that includes new playable characters, Bill, Coach, Ellis, Francis, Nick, Louis, Rochelle, and Zoey from the smash-hit zombie shooter, Left 4 Dead and its sequel Left 4 Dead 2

 - READ MORE: The best RPGs you can play in 2021